tkassila/preacthsl2/README.md

     asyncPlugin(config);
 }

+Or you can use also: npm i -D preact-cli-plugin-fast-async, where above file content is:

+import asyncPlugin from 'preact-cli-plugin-fast-async';

+export default (config) => {
+    asyncPlugin(config);
+}

-c) build prod. dir content: preact build --no-prerender
+c) build prod. in github root dir: preact build --no-prerender [--clean]

-The deploy package is done by command: npm run build.
-More exact, see above.

-(7) if you have deployed (6), then install and start the js application/server normally.
+d) by example create a new dir and copy localhost.key, localhost.crt into certificates directory and
+e) server.js above it (into the new dir).

+(7) copy file content into the new dir.
+(8) start node server.js

+The server is starting at port 80 for http and 443 for https.

 Config.js file contais by ex. a gateway address definition.
 And reacthslserver directory constains that gateway server made by node server.
 It is started by command: node server.js <enter>.
-If you may change Config.js file url or/and port, then change also server.js file also.
+If you may change Config.js file url or/and port, then change also gateway server.js file also.

+A github dir serverexcample contais node server.js etc files as an example server.

 Tuomas Kassila